Independent film: Studio system

 By establishing a new system of production, distribution, and exhibition which was independent of The Edison Trust in New York, these studios opened up new horizons for cinema in the United States.
 The Hollywood oligopoly replaced the Edison monopoly.
 Within this new system, a pecking order was soon established which left little room for any newcomers.
 By the mid-1930s, at the top were the five major studios, 20th Century Fox, Metro-Goldwyn-Mayer, Paramount Pictures, RKO Pictures, and Warner Bros.
 Then came three smaller companies, Columbia Pictures, United Artists, and Universal Studios.
-Finally there was "Poverty Row", a catch all term used to encompass any other smaller studio that managed to fight their way up into the increasingly exclusive movie business.
+Finally there was "Poverty Row", a catch-all term used to encompass any other smaller studio that managed to fight their way up into the increasingly exclusive movie business.

-While the small studios that made up Poverty Row could be characterized as existing "independently" of any major studio, they utilized the same kind of vertically and horizontally integrated systems of business as the larger players in the game.
-Though the eventual breakup of the studio system and its restrictive chain-theater distribution network would leave independent movie houses eager for the kind of populist, seat-filling product of the Poverty Row studios, that same paradigm shift would also lead to the decline and ultimate disappearance of "Poverty Row" as a Hollywood phenomenon.
-While the kinds of films produced by Poverty Row studios only grew in popularity, they would eventually become increasingly available both from major production companies and from independent producers who no longer needed to rely on a studio's ability to package and release their work.
+While the small studios that made up Poverty Row operate "independently" of any major studio, they also use the same kind of vertically and horizontally integrated systems of business as larger studios.
+Though the eventual breakup of the studio system, and its restrictive chain-theater distribution network, would leave independent movie houses eager for the kind of populist, seat-filling product of the Poverty Row studios, that shift would also lead to the decline and ultimate disappearance of "Poverty Row" as a Hollywood phenomenon.
+While the kinds of films produced by Poverty Row studios only grew in popularity, they would eventually become increasingly available, both from major production companies and from independent producers, who no longer needed to rely on a studio's traditional role and ability to package and release their work.